CulturesSupports/Culture.Support/README.md

 - the code also can be managed solve our code waited 100 projects and become a pro organisation of understand programming faster
 - with ai code tools  we enabled understand python and c++ in few hours
+- we went from not doing anything other than research to outfolding operate a ai organisation and execute coder projects

 ```